Rémy Descamps: Paris Saint-Germain

 Descamps joined the Paris Saint-Germain Youth Academy in 2013.
 In 2016, he reached the UEFA Youth League final with the club’s U19 side.
 Descamps signed his first professional contract with the Paris Saint-Germain senior side in May 2016.

 In January 2018, Descamps was loaned to Ligue 2 side Tours.
 He made his debut for Tours in a 2–1 Coupe de France away win to Chartres on 6 January 2018, playing the full 90 minutes.
-During his loan spell, he made 21 appearances for the club in all competitions.On 21 August 2018, Descamps signed a three-year contract extension with Paris Saint-Germain, before being loaned to Clermont for a season without an option to buy.
+During his loan spell, he made 21 appearances for the club in all competitions.
+On 21 August 2018, Descamps signed a three-year contract extension with Paris Saint-Germain, before being loaned to Clermont for a season without an option to buy.

 Charleroi

 In August 2019, Descamps signed for Charleroi, replacing Rémy Riou, who was transferred away to Caen.

 Nantes

 On 23 June 2021, Descamps joined returned to France to sign for Ligue 1 club Nantes.
 He penned a three-year deal at the club.
+Descamps played an important role in Nantes' 2021–22 Coupe de France winning campaign, keeping 4 out of 5 clean sheats in the road to the final, and being decisive in both penalty shootouts against Sochaux in the Round of 64 and Monaco in the semi-finals.
+Despite these performances, he did not play in the final as the coach preferred to start the first choice goalkeeper Alban Lafont.